REJECT WORSHIP FROM MEN

-When the people of the city saw the great miracle God had done through Paul, being undiscerning, they made a wrong assumption or conclusion and thus gathered to offer worship or sacrifice to Barnabas and Paul, saying in the Lycaonian language, “the gods have come down to us in the likeness of men!”
+When the people of the city saw the great miracle which God had done through Paul, being undiscerning, they came to a wrong conclusion and thus gathered to offer sacrifice to Barnabas and Paul, saying in the Lycaonian language, “the gods have come down to us in the likeness of men!”
 (Acts 14:11-13 NKJV).

 As recorded in the Scripture, the people’s astonishment did not end with mere shouting.